-The Technical Support Team is responsible for ensuring:
+- 6.1 The Technical Support Team is responsible for ensuring: - That the Trust's technical infrastructure is secure and is not open to misuse or malicious attack. - There are rules and configurations in place designed to protect the integrity, confidentiality and accessibility of computer networks and data using both software and hardware technologies. - That users may only access the networks and devices through a properly enforced password protection policy, in which passwords will be encouraged to be complex and changed regularly. - That the filtering policy is applied and updated on a regular basis.

-- That the Trust's technical infrastructure is secure and is not open to misuse or malicious attack. - That each Academy meets required e-safety technical requirements and any E-Safety Policy requirements that may apply. - That users may only access the networks and devices through a properly enforced password protection policy, in which passwords will be encouraged to be complex and changed regularly. - That the filtering policy is applied and updated on a regular basis. - That they keep up to date with e-safety technical information in order to effectively carry out their e-safety role and to inform and update others as relevant. - That use of the network/internet/Virtual Learning Environment/remote access/email is regularly monitored in order that any misuse/attempted misuse can be reported to senior leaders for investigation. - That monitoring software/systems are implemented and updated as agreed in Trust policies. - Community users are given limited access to the Trust network.
+- That they keep up to date with Online safety technical information in order to effectively carry out their Online safety role and to inform and update others as relevant. - That use of the network/internet/Virtual Learning Environment/remote access/email is regularly monitored in order that any misuse/attempted misuse can be reported to senior leaders for investigation. - That monitoring software/systems are implemented and updated as agreed in Trust policies. - Community users are given limited access to the Trust network.